 Ad mensae episcopalis ecclesiae Avinionensis augmentum, solicitis studiis, intendentes, illa paterna benevolentia promovemus, per quae status ejus gratis commodis augeatur.
 Volentes itaque ut Domus seu Palatium episcopale ipsius ecclesiae, prout decens et congruum fore dinoscitur, amplietur, eleemosinariae ac praepositurae novae ipsius ecclesiae Avinionensis, hospitia dictae domui seu palatio episcopali contigua, videlicet hospitium dictae elemosinariae cum hospitali, viridario, domibus et pertinentiis suis, prout protenditur....

-This did not present a problem with the Bishop(-elect) of Avignon, who was the new Pope's nephew, Cardinal Jacobus de Via (Eubel, I, 15).
-Upon Cardinal Jacobus' death on June 13, 1327, perhaps by "witchcraft", he was succeeded by another papal nephew, his brother Cardinal Arnauld de Via.
+This did not present a problem with the Bishop(-elect) of Avignon (1313-1317), who was the new Pope's nephew, Cardinal Jacobus de Via [Eubel, I, 15].
+Upon Cardinal Jacobus' death on June 13, 1317, perhaps by "witchcraft", he was succeeded as cardinal by another papal nephew, Jacobus' brother Cardinal Arnauld de Via.

 Giovanni Villani, Ioannis Villani Florentini Historia Universalis (ed.
 Giovanni Battista Recanati) (Milan 1728) [Rerum Italicarum Scriptores, Tomus Decimustertius].
 Rose E. Selfe (translator), Selections from the First Nine Books of the Croniche Fiorentine of Giovanni Villani (Westminster 1896).